 The language code forces the date to be treated as if it is a Japanese date.

 Era-based dates are not fully supported by the Tableau Server browser view.
-In particular, if you publish a workbook that contains a quick filter, the e and g placeholders will not be filled in:
+In particular, if you publish a workbook that contains an interactive filter, the e and g placeholders will not be filled in:

-To avoid this issue, do not show era-based dates in quick filters if your workbook will be viewed in a browser.
+To avoid this issue, do not show era-based dates in interactive filters if your workbook will be viewed in a browser.

 You may want your date format to include some words or phrases, such as Fiscal Quarter q of yyyy.
 However, if you type that text directly into the Tableau format box, it may treat the letters like date parts: